-While both laws focus on increasing transparency and accountability around data collection and usage, the GDPR and CCPA do differ in a few important respects.
-Here are a few of the more notable points:
+While both laws focus on increasing transparency and accountability around data collection, the GDPR and CCPA do differ in a few important respects.
+Here are a few of the most notable points:

-"Data controllers" vs. companies: The GDPR is designed to broadly cover any "data controller" that collects the data of EU citizens, including companies, public institutions and nonprofits, while the CCPA is more narrowly targeted to companies that meet one or more of the following criteria:
+The GDPR is designed to broadly cover any "data controller" that collects the data of EU citizens, including companies, public institutions and nonprofits, while the CCPA applies only to companies meeting one or more of the following criteria:

 - Annual gross revenues of $25 million or more (adjusted annually for inflation)

-- A company that "annually buys, receives, sells or shares the personal information of 50,000 or more consumers or households"
+- It buys, receives, sells or shares the personal information of 50,000 or more consumers or households each year

-- A company that derives 50% or more of its annual revenues from selling personal information
+- It derives 50% or more of its annual revenues from selling personal information

-Scope of regulated information: Both laws incorporate a broad definition of regulated personal information, but the CCPA includes more exceptions.
-Some forms of data, including medical data covered by other U.S. laws and data from credit reporting agencies, are exempt from the CCPA, but would still be regulated under GDPR.
+Both laws incorporate a broad definition of regulated personal information, but the CCPA has more exceptions.
+Some forms of data, including medical data covered by other U.S. laws and data from credit reporting agencies, are exempt from the CCPA, but would still in theory be regulated under GDPR.

 What should business owners do?